-- The Tramper is available on Tuesdays and Wednesdays at Sutton Bank (for a period covering morning or afternoon)
+- The Tramper is available on Mondays to Fridays at Sutton Bank from 11am to 3pm

 - First time users must undertake a short training session to become an Annual Member for £10 or as Temporary Member for £2.50 (which lasts for two weeks and can be upgraded to a full membership by paying the difference)

 - Annual membership lasts 12 months and, as well as the two Trampers in the North York Moors, members can also make use of the Trampers at sites in the Lake District and all 47 Countryside Mobility sites in South West England

 - To avoid disappointment, all bookings must be made in advance